devdicated/exekutor/README.md

   polling_jitter: 0.1
 ```

-The polling interval and jitter for this worker.

 #### Execution thread options

+The minimum and maximum threads this worker should spawn and the thread idletime for reclaiming threads.

 ```yaml
 exekutor: